 Distinctive Disaster Effects.
 Similarly, plans have not been developed with an awareness of how disaster agents differ in their impact on the facility and the community emergency system.
 This is particularly true in the case of earthquakes.
-For example, with many of the agents on which plans focus--fires, service interruption, bomb threats--it is reasonable to assume that emergency communication with outside agencies can be made by In the case of earthquake, telephone service telephone. is likely to be disrupted.
-Nursing home plans rely overwhelmingly on the telephone as a means of communication in all types of disasters.
-Some plans assume that the facility's telephone might be tied up and recommend that a staff member go to a pay telephone to make calls; but none seem to recognize that the telephone system itself might not work for some time.
-Because nursing homes had not considered these kinds of problems with postearthquake communication, they had not taken compensatory steps, such as obtaining radios.
+For example, with many of the agents on which plans focus--fires, service interruption, bomb threats--it is reasonable to assume that emergency communication with outside agencies can be handled by telephone.
+In the case of an earthquake, telephone service is likely to be disrupted.
+Yet, nursing home plans rely overwhelmingly on the telephone as a means of communication in all types of disasters.
+Some plans assume that a facility's telephone might be tied up and recommend that a staff member go to a pay telephone to make calls, but none seem to recognize that the telephone system itself might not work for some time.
+Because nursing homes had not considered these kinds of problems with post-earthquake communication, they had not taken compensatory steps, such as obtaining radios.

-The fact that special assistance might be required for some an earthquake (as opposed to other emergencies) tasks after is also not acknowledged in preparedness plans.
+The fact that special assistance might be required for some tasks after an earthquake (as opposed to other emergencies) is also not acknowledged in preparedness plans.
 For example, written plans state that the administrator of the facility is the individual who is authorized to determine whether or not a facility should be evacuated in an emergency.
-With some disaster agents, such as floods or fires, the decision may be relatively In the case of an earthquake, however, easy to make. an a structural engineer or evaluation by other qualified professional may be necessary before such a determination can be This information is not provided in the section of the made. standard plan that deals with earthquakes, and no guidance is given about how an administrator should go about obtaining an emergency assessment of the building.
+With some disaster agents, such as floods or fires, the decision may be relatively easy to make.
+In the case of an earthquake, however, an evaluation by a structural engineer or other qualified professional may be necessary before such a determination can be made.
+This information is not provided in the section of the standard plan that deals with earthquakes, and no guidance is given about how an administrator should go about obtaining an emergency assessment of the building.
 Typical disaster plans advise facility staff that aftershocks can be expected and that some may add to existing damage, but the implications of aftershocks for facility habitability are not discussed.

 An underlying source of these problems may be that the facilities have adopted fire as the "prototype" disaster for planning purposes.
-This is understandable, since fires represent a major hazard to the nursing home population.
+This is understandable, since fires represent a major hazard.
 However, disaster agents have different characteristics.
-Preparedness planning tailored to a single agent, may leave an organization unable to cope with other types of emergencies.
-Fires and earthquakes can The typical fire allows for some advance warning be contrasted. and affects a single facility or part of a facility.
-The community disaster response system and emergency resources are usually not overwhelmed or adversely affected.
-The hazard can be isolated or contained; it is possible to prevent building occupants who are not in contact with fire and smoke from being exposed through guick action.
-Fire has a "one-time" impact; when victims have been removed and the fire brought under control, the threat to life and property ceases.
+Preparedness planning tailored to a single agent may leave an organization unable to cope with other types of emergencies.
+Fires and earthquakes provide a good example.

+The typical fire allows for some advance warning and affects a single facility or part of a facility.
+Community disaster response systems and emergency resources are usually not overwhelmed or adversely affected by such an event.
+Indeed, the hazard can be isolated or contained; through quick action, it is possible to prevent building occupants who are not in contact with fire and smoke from being exposed.
+Fire has a "one-time" impact; once victims have been removed and the fire brought under control, the threat to life and property ceases.
 Earthquakes, on the other hand, occur without warning.
-They affect not only individual buildings, also a larger geographic area, but and as а consequence the community emergency response system can be greatly taxed.
-If an earthquake results in the loss of key emersystem response capabilities are reduced. gency resources, Unlike many fires, earthquakes affect all parts of a building and Further, because of all occupants at the same time. the probability of aftershocks, residents remain at risk for a longer period of time.
+They affect not only individual buildings, but also a larger geographic area, and, as a consequence, the community emergency response system can be greatly taxed.
+If an earthquake results in the loss of key emergency resources, system response capabilities are reduced.
+Unlike many fires, earthquakes affect all parts of a building and all occupants at the same time.
+Further, because of the probability of aftershocks, residents remain at risk for a longer period of time.